 Also, an important entity to have in mind is CMVM.
 This is the Portuguese equivalent of the SEC (Securities and Exchange Commission).

 CMVM is a legal entity governed by public law and is part of the European System of Financial Supervisors (ESFS) and the National Council of Financial Supervisors.
 (Chapter 1, articles 1 – 3).

 The Importance of an Informed Decision

 It is important that investors exercise careful consideration when selecting the correct fund investment.
 Legal documents, as well as the caliber of the fund managers, must be thoroughly scrutinized.
 Check out additional information on investing in Portugal for citizenship.

-If you are interested in applying for the Golden Visa in Portugal, be it through buying a property or investing in a fund, we can help.
+If you are interested in applying for the Golden Visa in Portugal through investing in a fund, we can help.

 Portugal Golden Visa Fund Investment: Requirements for American Citizens

-US Citizens or US tax residents are subject to specific rules for the Portugal Golden Visa fund investment.
+US citizens and US tax residents are subject to specific rules for the Portugal Golden Visa fund investment.
 This section of the article is aimed at providing American citizens with some further information regarding certain tax details that they should be aware of.
 Below we’ve outlined some key considerations to take into account.

 FATCA Compliant Bank

 One of the first steps toward acquiring a Portugal Golden Visa is to open up a bank account in Portugal.
 As such, we strongly recommend you consider a FATCA-compliant bank.